Need an Occupational License? A Sullo & Sullo Houston DWI Attorney Can Help.

 - Finally, if you have at least two administrative license revocations on your record, you could be required to wait a full year prior to receiving an Occupational Driver’s License-Texas.

 If you are eligible, a court order will be issued; this court order will be required to submit an application to the Texas Department of Public Safety, authorizing that body to issue your occupational license.
-In other words, after you receive the court order, you must still complete the process through DPS—the court order is NOT your Occupational License (although it can be used as your Occupational License for up to 30 days from the time the judge signs the order until DPS has issued your Occupational License).
+In other words, after you receive the court order, you must still complete the process through DPS—the court order is NOT your Occupational License (although it can be used as your Occupational License for up to 30 days from the time the judge signs the order until DPS has issued your Occupational License-Texas).

 Once you have received the court order, you must submit that order plus the following to DPS: